Don’t ignore signs of overheating – it could cause serious engine damage

 Stop somewhere safe as soon as you can

-Don’t open the bonnet – wait for help while the engine cools
+Don’t open the bonnet – wait for the NRMA while the engine cools

 The first sign your car’s engine is overheating is usually the needle on the temperature gauge rising towards the red zone, or the ‘check engine’ or ‘temperature’ warning light on your dashboard illuminating.

-If you ignore these warnings, the coolant in the radiator will eventually boil and steam will rise from under the bonnet if the car has overheated.
+Coolant in the radiator is extremely hot and will eventually boil and steam will rise from under the bonnet if the car has overheated.

 If this happens to you, stay safe by following these three simple steps from the NRMA:

 Three steps to safely deal with a car overheating

 As soon as you’re aware that the car may be overheating, stop somewhere safe, if possible away from traffic and other road hazards.
 Continuing to drive can quickly cause major damage.

 Don’t open the bonnet or remove the radiator cap while you’re waiting for a patrol.
 Allow the engine to cool, which can take more than an hour.

 In some cases, the problem will be repaired and you will be able to continue on your way.